Schwartz-Jampel Syndrome

 English

-Michael Bober is a Medical Genetics provider in Wilmington, Delaware.
+Dr. Michael B. Bober is a pediatric geneticist and an authority on skeletal dysplasias, brittle bone disease, primordial dwarfism and other genetic disorders of the skeleton.
+He is a frequent guest lecturer, accomplished author and consultant for numerous television networks, here and abroad.
 Dr. Bober is rated as an Elite provider by MediFind in the treatment of Schwartz-Jampel Syndrome.
 His top areas of expertise are Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2), Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Achondroplasia, Osteotomy, and Adenoidectomy.
-Dr. Bober is currently accepting new patients.

 Elite in Schwartz-Jampel Syndrome